gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

 [GetCollectionQueryOptionResponse](#GetCollectionQueryOptionResponse)

-The attached items of an collection.
-See example below or refer `GetCollectionQueryOptionResponse` for details
+A successful response contains the options for query that can be applied for the application.
+See the example below or refer to `GetCollectionQueryOptionResponse` for details.